Start a publishing house - yes or no?

 Before you start thinking about how to start a publishing company, you should ask yourself if it's the right decision.
 How did you come up with the idea?
 Did it come with writing your novel or because of rejections from book publishers?
 Do you want to publish your own books or books by other authors?
 Do you want to be a publisher or are you using it as an option to get your books out?
 Do you have experience in publishing or bookselling and how familiar are you with developments and trends?
 What about commercial expertise?

-As a self-publisher, you'll need to get your and other authors' books ready for print, take care of Cover, editing and Typesetting take care of them, have them printed and - most importantly - get them into bookstores.
+As a self-publisher, you'll need to get your and other authors' books ready for print, take care of cover, editing and book's typesetting take care of them, have them printed and - most importantly - get them into bookstores.
 A Self-publishing service provider can be an easier alternative to publish and distribute your own books.

 What types of publishers are there?